 Winner?
 For this portion of the contest where size matters, Visa is the clear winner.

-Visa: The company reported being accepted in over 170 countries by more than 30 million merchants.
-They also claimed that cardmembers could get ATM cash advances at over 1.4 million locations across the globe.
+Visa: The company reports being accepted in more than 200 countries by more than 30 million merchants.
+They also claim that cardmembers could get ATM cash advances at over 1.4 million locations across the globe.

 So which of these two global payment brands has the best credit cards?
 Unfortunately there’s no one-size-fits-all answer.
 It really depends on what you are looking for in terms of specific features.
 For example, some banks have good reward credit cards branded as Visa cards, while others have good ones branded as MasterCard.